Jo Eggleton

 Jo is a specialist in all aspects of litigation relating to the criminal justice system and for victims of state human rights and civil liberties abuses.

-She has significant expertise in relation to police misconduct; including bringing complaints and damages claims for discrimination, false imprisonment, assault and malicious prosecution and following deaths in police and prison custody.
+She has significant expertise in relation to police misconduct; including bringing complaints and damages claims for discrimination, false imprisonment, assault, and malicious prosecution and following deaths in police and prison custody.

-In 2016 she acted for relatives of two of the men challenging the prison’s failure to implement improvements identified in investigations and inquests follow earlier deaths – see R(otao Scarf Barber & Blyde) v The Governor of HMP Woodhill & Secretary of State for Justice. https://www.bailii.org/ew/cases/EWHC/Admin/2017/1194.html.
+Tragically 18 men took their own lives whilst detained at HMP Woodhill between May 2013 and December 2016.
+The highest rate of any prison at that time.
+Jo acted for the families of 11 of them.
+In 2016 she acted for relatives of two of the men challenging the prison’s failure to implement improvements identified in investigations and inquests following earlier deaths – see R(otao Scarf Barber & Blyde) v The Governor of HMP Woodhill & Secretary of State for Justice. https://www.bailii.org/ew/cases/EWHC/Admin/2017/1194.html.
 The claim ultimately failed but there were no deaths in the prison in 2017.
 The prison has since been repurposed and no longer holds remand or short term prisoners.

 Jo is a member of Police Action Lawyers Group and Inquest Lawyers Group.